 (4127): TGbf Editor: edit the text in section 11.55.3.7 page:191 line:46-50:

-If the sensing initiator requested sensing type values equal to 1, 2, or 4 (that is, sensing types that do not include Doppler) in the DMG Measurement Session frame, the sensing responders provide report in each DMG sensing measurement exchange, either through a DMG Sensing Report element or through Channel Measurement Feedback elements.
+If the sensing initiator requested Report Type values equal to 1, 2, or 4 (that is, report types that do not include Doppler) in the DMG Measurement Session frame, the sensing responders provide report in each DMG sensing measurement exchange, either through a DMG Sensing Report element or through Channel Measurement Feedback elements.

 (4128): TGbf Editor: edit the text in section 11.55.3.7 page:192 line:13-14:

-If the sensing initiator requested sensing type values equal to 3, 5, 6, or 7 (that is, sensing types that include Doppler), sensing responders provide a report for the whole burst at the end of the burst.
+If the sensing initiator requested Report Type values equal to 3, 5, 6, or 7 (that is, report types that include Doppler), sensing responders provide a report for the whole burst at the end of the burst.

 (4129): TGbf Editor: edit the text in section 11.55.3.7 page:192 line:23-27:

-If the sensing initiator requested sensing type values equal to 2, 3, 4, 5, or 6 (that is, sensing types that include DMG Sensing Image) and the Report Phase field is equal to 1 within the Report Type Control field, the sensing responder shall include both the Reflection Power and Reflection Phase fields within the Reflection subelements; otherwise, the Reflection subelements shall include the Reflection Power field only.
+If the sensing initiator requested Report Type values equal to 2, 3, 4, 5, or 6 (that is, report types that include DMG Sensing Image) and the Report Phase field is equal to 1 within the Report Type Control field, the sensing responder shall include both the Reflection Power and Reflection Phase fields within the Reflection subelements; otherwise, the Reflection subelements shall include the Reflection Power field only.

 Straw Poll: